 EHAAT’s Student Resilience Programme is designed to ensure that medical students on an elective placement are equipped with appropriate coping strategies and have access to help and support

 “The programme includes a video, Resilience – One Team’s Trauma, a recreation of a real case which saw EHAAT tasked to attend an incident which was, unusually, described as ‘possible dead child’ rather than the more medical term “paediatric traumatic cardiac arrest.”
-The video (www.youtube.com/watch?v=DY60ZOWBvDc) was created by former student Matt Walton to help others benefit from the kind of guidance he received.
+The video (which you can view below) was created by former student Matt Walton to help others benefit from the kind of guidance he received.

 Stuart Elms sums up the EHAAT approach: “All of us are fallible, if we are less critical of ourselves and others and more looking to solve problems together then we will learn together and not be discouraged.
 We have learnt that it’s ok to talk.
 It’s ok to ask for help.
 We are all one team.”